evaboogaard/blok-tech/README.md

 ### Install dependencies
 Once you have cloned the repo you need to install the dependencies.
 You do this by running npm install in the terminal.

-### Run Festify
+### Run Application
-In order to run the application you need to enter npm start in your terminal. the server will run on port 1337.
+In order to run the application you need to enter npm start in your terminal.
 Your url should look like this: localhost:1337

 ### Set up your .env
 Set up your .env file for a MongoDB connection, the file should include the following: MongoURI= <YOUR MONGO DB URI>